abdullah4tech/geneline-vectordb-docs/src/content/docs/search/vector-search.md

 ---
 title: "Vector Search"
-description: "How to perform vector searches in Qdrant using JavaScript"
+description: "How to perform vector searches using GenelineX Qdrant deployment"
 ---

 Vector search is the core functionality of Qdrant, allowing you to find similar vectors based on distance metrics.
-This guide covers performing effective vector searches with JavaScript.
+This guide covers performing effective vector searches with the GenelineX managed deployment.

 ## Basic Search